Cornerstone guide

 From there, one of two things happens:

 State law sets the maximum interest rate, and bidders often bid it down at auction.
-In Florida, for example, certificates start at an 18 percent maximum and bidders compete by accepting lower rates, with a mandatory minimum return built into the statute.
+In Florida, say, certificates start at an 18 percent maximum and bidders compete by accepting lower rates, with a mandatory minimum return built into the statute.
+To see what a winning rate actually returns once the owner redeems, run it through the tax lien yield calculator.

 How a tax deed sale works